rvsrvs/jasdev.github.io/_posts/2017-10-1-thinking-about-thinking.md

 > […] You should disagree with yourself.
 Totalitarian thought asks us to consider, much less accept, only one hypothesis at a time.
 By contrast quantum thought, […] demands that we [simultaneously] consider often mutually contradictory possibilities.

 The thinking/present distinction is the first instance of quantum thought I’ve come across, since reading their post.
-Maybe we’re constantly oscillating between the present and thought that when we actually attain either _specifically_, we truly notice it.
-In any case, this has been in my stream of consciousness for a couple of weeks now, so I wanted to write it down.
+I’m still processing this thought.
+But, it’s been in my stream of consciousness for a couple of weeks now, so I wanted to commit it to prose.

 ---